How Immigrants File Taxes in the United States (Step-by-Step Guide)

 - SSA-1099: Social Security benefits received

-Records of any income not automatically reported.
-If you received income that did not generate a tax form — such as cash payments for work, rental income, or income from abroad — you are still required to report it.
-Keep records of this income.
+Income not reported on a form.
+If you received income that did not generate a tax form — cash payments for work, rental income, or income from abroad — you are still required to report it.
+Keep records of everything.

 Records of Deductions (If Applicable)

-If you plan to itemize deductions rather than take the standard deduction, you will need documentation of:
+If you plan to itemize deductions rather than take the standard deduction, you will need documentation of mortgage interest paid, state and local taxes paid, charitable contributions, and large unreimbursed medical expenses.

-For most immigrants, particularly those who are renting rather than owning and who do not have large itemizable expenses, the standard deduction is the simpler and often better choice.
+For most of us — particularly those renting rather than owning — the standard deduction is the simpler and often better choice.

 Prior Year Tax Return

-If you have filed taxes in the United States before, having a copy of your prior year return is helpful.
-Some tax software and professional preparers ask for your prior year’s adjusted gross income as a verification step.
+If you have filed in the United States before, having a copy of your prior year return is helpful.
+Some software and preparers ask for your prior year’s adjusted gross income as a verification step.

 Step Two: Choose How You Will File